Complaints Policy and Procedure

 - If you have problems writing or formulating your complaint, an advocate can support you.
 You can choose your own advocate (e.g. a friend or family member).

 You can also ask us to help you (see below).

-You can complain by talking to us (face to face or over the phone), or in writing (by completing an ACA Health Benefits Fund Complaint Notification form or sending a letter).
+You can complain by talking to us (face to face or over the phone), or in writing (by completing an ACA Health Benefits Fund Complaint Notification form, sending a letter or email).

 - Any of the ACA Health staff

-- The Complaints Officer (Manager of ACA Health)
+- The Complaints Officer (Fund Manager of ACA Health)

 If you want to complain in writing, you can request and complete an ACA Health Benefits Fund Complaint Notification form or write to us at:

 And mark it “Attention to”